verlok/responsive-images-automator/README.md

 Do the above steps for each of the worksheets (Excel tabs).

 ### Multiple pages refinement

 Reusing the same dimensions across pages will leverage CDN cache and browser cache for all of your users.

-So check again: do you have similar `intrinsicWidth` values ACROSS PAGES?
+So check again: do you have similar `chosenIntrinsicWidth` values ACROSS PAGES?

-To check this, copy all the `intrinsicWidth` from the listing page and uncapped images page in a new sheet, sort the values and remove the duplicates.
+To check this, copy all the `chosenIntrinsicWidth` from the listing page and uncapped images page in a new sheet, sort the values and remove the duplicates.
 Calculate the delta between each of the widths, it's usually a bad practice to have deltas < 100 pixels.

-If you do have similar `intrinsicWidth` values, group them by using one of the similar values and repeat the process.
+If you do have similar `chosenIntrinsicWidth` values, group them by using one of the similar values and repeat the process.

 This new sheet will also give you a list of all the dimensions (widths) as an outcome, to pass as a config to your image processing tool.

 ## GENERATE IMAGE TAGS